Federal Reserve Bank of Chicago: Money Museum

-The bank's Charles L. Evans Money Museum is free and open to the public year-round from 8:30am to 5pm, Monday through Friday, except on Bank holidays.
+The bank's Charles L. Evans Money Museum is free and open to the public year-round from 10am to 5pm, Monday through Friday, except on Bank holidays.
 All visitors must show a photo identification, walk through a metal detector and have their bags x-rayed before entering the Money Museum.
 No food or drink are allowed in the museum.
-A presentation lasting roughly 45 minutes is available at 1pm on Monday through Friday, or by appointment.
+Group tours are available by appointment.
 The rest of the Money Museum is accessible at any time during open hours.
-The museum includes a free kiosk, which takes a guest's picture in front of a million dollars in $100 bills.
-A million dollars in $1 bills and a million dollars in $20 bills are on display.
-The museum has been known for giving out bags of shredded money as souvenirs.
+The museum includes displays of a million dollars in $100 bills and a million dollars in $20 bills, as well as a cube which is described as a million dollars in $1 bills.
+However, one web commenter contends that the number of $1 bills in the cube is closer to 1.5 million, which some claim is due to contractors building the cube in the wrong dimensions.
+The museum is known for giving out bags of shredded money as souvenirs.

 Branch

-The Federal Reserve Bank of Chicago has a branch office in Detroit.
+The Federal Reserve Bank of Chicago has one branch, located in Detroit.
+The Detroit branch is located at 1600 East Warren Avenue, in a building that opened in 2004.
+The branch opened in 1927, and its former headquarters building at 160 West Fort Street was listed on the National Register of Historic Places in 2008.